akocs/config-compare/README.md

 SPDX-License-Identifier: MIT
 -->
 # config-compare
+This pre-commit hook prevents commits when the specified YAML files contain different key values.

-## Backgroud:
+## Background:
-If you are on a project where there is a config-sample.yaml file that contains example configurations for the project in YAML format.
-When a developer wants to run the project they will just copy the config-sample.yaml file and rename it to config.yaml.
-They can run the project using their own custom project configurations using  the config.yaml file.
+If you're working on a project with a config-sample.yaml file that contains YAML-formatted example configurations for the project.
+When a developer wants to run the project, they just copy and change the config-sample.yaml file to config.yaml.
+They can use the config.yaml file to build the project with their own specific project configurations.
-The config-sample.yaml file is always checked in to the repository but the developer's custom config.yaml file is never checked into the repository.
+The developer's custom config.yaml file is never checked into the repository, but the config-sample.yaml file is always checked into the repository.

-When a developer makes a change to the application and adds a new key/value pair to their config.yaml file.
-Sometimes they forget to add it to the config-sample.yaml file.
-Then they check all their changes into the repo.
-You then pull down their changes and build the application.
-You will get an error that says something like 'unknown property' or 'property not found' error.
+When a developer makes an application change and updates the config.yaml file with a new key value.
+They often neglect to include it in the config-sample.yaml file.
+Following that, they commit all of their changes to the repository.
+Then you pull down their changes and build the application.
+You will get an error message that says "unknown property" or "property not found".

-To solve this, you can use config-compare pre-commit hook.

 # Description:
 This pre-commit hook will compare two YAML configuration files.
 It will compare the develops custom config.yaml file to the project's config-sample.yaml file.
-If the config-sample.yaml file does not contain a key/value pair that is in the developers config.yaml file.
+If the config-sample.yaml file does not contain a key value that is in the developers config.yaml file.
 An error will be thrown.

 ## Parameters